sfsinger19103/election_anomaly/README.md

 01,01,P,JUDGE OF THE SUPERIOR COURT,AMANDA GREEN-HAWKINS,DEMOCRATIC,0
 ```
 The formula `Ward <WARD>;Division <DIVISION>` would yield `Ward 01;Division 01`.

+### Munging auxiliary data files
+Some jurisdictions (e.g., Michigan, for 2018 general election) provide a vote-count file linked to auxiliary data files by foreign keys.
+In this case, the munger directory must have, in addition to the files listed above:
+  * a file `aux_meta.txt` with a row for each auxiliary file (i.e., each file not containing vote counts, but supplementary information such as Office name)
+   * `abbreviated_file_name`, a string that appears in the name of the auxiliary file (and not in any other auxiliary file name)
+   * `primary_key`, the column (or a comma-separated list of the several columns) constituting the primary key for that file
+   * `foreign_key`, the corresponding column (or a comma-separated list of the several columns, in matching order) in the vote-count file that correspond to the primary key column(s)

 ### column-source formula example
 Consider this snippet from a tab-separated North Carolina voting results file: